-When It's Time to Leave Your Alcoholic Mate
+When Is It Time to Leave Your Alcoholic Mate?

 Deciding to walk away from a relationship is usually a difficult decision.
 In a "conventional" scenario it can be tough enough, but add in the element of substance abuse, and there can be added stress.

 With an addiction landscape, there may come a time when you feel that you have exhausted all your avenues in trying to live with your mate's substance abuse issues and your own personal well being is now in danger.
 You have run out of gas and the only healthy option is to throw in the towel and make a dramatic, earth-shaking move.

 Like the alcoholic/addict who may hit "bottom" before realizing that it's time to change the course of his or her life or die, the family member or friend can hit bottom as well.
 With months or even years of weighing this gut-wrenching decision, it can finally culminate from anger to frustration to sheer exhaustion.
 Either way, you have probably shed buckets of tears, and can't believe that your life has come to this fork in the road.